haileymgibbs/data-dashboard/README.md

 State-level weighted estimates of parental job changes due to child care problems.

-Column	Description
+**Column	Description**
-state	State name
+state = State name

-Yes	Weighted count of parents reporting job change due to child care problems No	Weighted count of parents not reporting job change due to child care problems
+Yes =	Weighted count of parents reporting job change due to child care problems

+No =	Weighted count of parents not reporting job change due to child care problems

+Round the number's up to the nearest whole number

 ### **Requirements**